chombo-discharge/chombo-discharge/README.rst

    * HDF5, both serial and parallel.

    Both serial and parallel HDF5 will be installed, and these are *usually* found in folders ``/usr/lib/x86_64-linux-gnu/hdf5/serial/`` and ``/usr/lib/x86_64-linux-gnu/hdf5/parallel/``.
-   Before proceeding further, the user should ensure that he can locate both the serial and parallel HDF5 libraries.
+   Before proceeding further, the user need to locate the HDF5 libraries (if building with HDF5).

 #.
 After installing the dependencies, copy the desired configuration file to ``$CHOMBO_HOME/lib/mk``: